firebase/functions-samples/quickstarts/uppercase/README.md

  - Deploy your project's code using `firebase deploy`
  - Create a message by opening the following URL in your browser: https://us-central1-[MY_PROJECT].cloudfunctions.net/addMessage?text=uppercaseme (Replace [MY_PROJECT] by your project ID and you can change the message "uppercaseme").

  The function executes and redirects the browser to the Firebase console at the database location where the text string was stored.
-You should see your text value displayed in the console and uppercased.
+You should see your text value displayed in the console and uppercase.